ryanpeh/SmartNUS/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+- 1a.
 User does not specify any options.
-* SmartNUS shows error message.
+- SmartNUS shows error message.

   Use case ends.

-* 1b.
+- 1b.
 User does not specify the correct answer.
-* SmartNUS shows error message.
+- SmartNUS shows error message.

   Use case ends.

-* 1c.
+- 1c.
 User specifies more than one correct answer.
-* SmartNUS shows error message.
+- SmartNUS shows error message.

   Use case ends.

 **Use case: Add True/False question**